-19824 Establishes monthly pay periods.

-19839 Provides lump sum payment for unused vacation accrued

-or compensating time off upon separation.

-- 2. Step Increases - 19829 Requires DPA to establish minimum and maximum salaries with intermediate steps. - 19832 Establishes annual merit salary adjustments (MSA) for employees who meet standards of efficiency. - 19834 Requires MSA payments to qualifying employees when funds are available. - 19835 Provides employees with the right to cumulative adjustments for a period not to exceed two (2) years when MSAs are denied due to lack of funds. - 19836 Provides for hiring at above the minimum salary limit in specific instances.
+19839 Provides lump sum payment for unused vacation accrued or compensating time off upon separation.
+19 BU 7 01-03 2.
+Step Increases 19829 Requires DPA to establish minimum and maximum salaries with intermediate steps.
+19832 Establishes annual merit salary adjustments (MSA) for employees who meet standards of efficiency.
+19834 Requires MSA payments to qualifying employees when funds are available.
+19835 Provides employees with the right to cumulative adjustments for a period not to exceed two (2) years when MSAs are denied due to lack of funds.
+19836 Provides for hiring at above the minimum salary limit in specific instances.
+3. Holidays 19853 Establishes legal holidays.

-3. Holidays

-19853 Establishes legal holidays.

-- 19854 Provides for personal holiday. - 4.
-Vacations - 19858.1 Defines amount earned and methods of accrual by fulltime employees. - 19856 Requires DPA to establish rules regulating vacation accrual for part-time employees and those transferring from one State agency to another. - 19856.1 Requires DPA to define the effect of absences of ten (10) days or less on vacation accrual. - 19863 Allows vacation use while on temporary disability (due to work-incurred injury) to augment paycheck. - 19143 Requires DPA to establish rules regarding vacation credit when employees have a break in service over six (6) months. - 19991.4 Provides that absence of an employee for a workincurred compensable injury or disease is considered continuous service for the purpose of the right to vacation.

-5. Sick Leave

-19859 Defines amount earned and methods of accrual for fulltime and part-time employees.
+19854 Provides for personal holiday.

+4. Vacations 19858.1 Defines amount earned and methods of accrual by full-time employees.
+19856 Requires DPA to establish rules regulating vacation accrual for part-time employees and those transferring from one State agency to another.
+19856.1 Requires DPA to define the effect of absences of ten (10) days or less on vacation accrual.
+19863 Allows vacation use while on temporary disability (due to workincurred injury) to augment paycheck.
+19143 Requires DPA to establish rules regarding vacation credit when employees have a break in service over six (6) months.
+19991.4 Provides that absence of an employee for a work-incurred compensable injury or disease is considered continuous service for the purpose of the right to vacation.
+20 BU 7 01-03 5.
+Sick Leave 19859 Defines amount earned and methods of accrual for full-time and part-time employees.
+19861 Allows DPA to define the effect of sick leave credits of absences of ten (10) days or less in any calendar month.
+19862 Permits sick leave to be accumulated.